| Lecture / Seminar 8: The "other half" of CA - categories

 argument continues, then the best tools to examine it will be those appropriate

+to the medium of interactional business, namely, talk."
 That's a very general way of putting it.
 Here are five more specific

 principles, which I'll talk a little about in this lecture, and try to